10 Best Electric Brad Nailers of 2023 – Reviews & Buying Guide

 9. NEU MASTER Staple Gun N6033

 While the NEU MASTER Staple Gun N6033 is technically a “staple gun,” it is also advertised to shoot nails.
-However, it doesn’t do this very well.
+However, it doesn’t do it very well.
 It can shoot staples just fine, which we imagine was its original purpose.
-However, it appears the company decided to give it the ability to shoot nails as well, without figuring out if the machine could handle it.
-It just isn’t powerful enough to drive nails, which is a problem for most projects.
+However, it appears the company decided to give it the ability to shoot nails without figuring out if the machine could handle it.
+It isn’t powerful enough to drive nails, which is a problem for most projects.

 - Stapler and brad nailer